Florentijn Hofman: Artwork

-Intellectual property

-Hofman's strict stance on commercialization translates to merchandise as well.
 He canceled an appearance in Keelung, Taiwan, to protest the fact that the organizers had turned the sculpture into a "commercial circus".
-On the other hand, he has been criticized because "reproductions do not infringe on an intellectual copyright that Hofman can't legitimately claim as his own".
+He has been criticized as "reproductions do not infringe on an intellectual copyright that Hofman can't legitimately claim as his own".

 Television

-Hofman was one of the contestants in the twenty-first season of the Dutch television series Wie is de Mol?.
+Hofman was one of the contestants in the twenty-first season of the Dutch television series Wie is de Mol?
 He was eliminated in the third episode of the show.